-Current liabilities, which comprise accounts payable and accrued liabilities, increased from \$2.3 million as at December 31, 2014 to \$2.5 million as at June 30, 2015.
-The increase is the result of \$240 thousand increase in accounts payable and accrued liabilities for unpaid general and administrative and exploration and evaluation expenses incurred during the six months ended June 30, 2015, as well as for the impact of foreign exchange fluctuations on amounts owed in foreign currencies.
-The increase in accounts payable is a result of the Company's financial position requiring it to delay payment of these amounts.
+Current liabilities, which comprise accounts payable and accrued liabilities and amounts received for shares not yet issued, increased from \$2.3 million as at December 31, 2014 to \$5.1 million as at September 30, 2015.
+The primary reason for this increase was a \$2.5 million account payable to Gildemeister that was recognized for production milestones being met on a historical CellCube order made by the Company.
+Additionally, a \$64 thousand liability was recorded during the period for proceeds from subscription receipts for a private placement of common shares that had not closed as at September 30, 2015.
+Accounts payable and accrued liabilities increased by an additional \$321 thousand for unpaid general and administrative and exploration and evaluation expenses incurred during the nine months ended September 30, 2015, as well as for the impact of foreign exchange fluctuations on amounts owed in foreign currencies.
+The increase in accounts payable is owing to an accumulation of overdue amounts as a result of the Company's financial position.